 But simply dividing carbs into simple or complex doesn’t really provide enough information about which ones are better or how they will affect your blood sugar.
 Technically, complex carbohydrates are any kind of starch, which would include many processed foods such as white bread, cookies, pastries and cakes, and a variety of other foods considered unhealthy, like white potatoes and rice.

-The role of the glycemic index
+The role of low glycemic index foods

 To address this shortcoming, the glycemic index (GI) was developed.
 GI places food on a spectrum of low (1 to 55), medium (56 to 69), and high (70 to 100).
 A food is ranked according to how much it raises your blood sugar level compared with pure sugar (GI of 100).
 Foods with a low GI are digested slowly, causing a gradual and sustained rise in blood sugar, and are therefore favorable over high GI foods, especially for people with type 2 diabetes.